apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 ## List / Repeated Columns

-Closing out support for nested types is columns containing a variable number of values.
+Closing out support for nested types are *lists*, which containing a variable number of other values.
 For example,

 ```json
 {                     <-- First record